Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Experiments

-The first of our contact tasks, Task~3 requires the soft manipulator to reach a static target position located beyond rigid obstacles in 2D.
-Both the target position and the obstacle configuration remain fixed across episodes, but the available clearance is extremely tight (0.12,m clearance for a 0.1,m diameter manipulator), posing a challenging exploration problem.
+\bl{Task 3:} \textsc{2D Tight Obstacles.} The first of our contact tasks, Task~3 requires the soft manipulator to reach a static target position located beyond rigid obstacles in 2D.
+Both the target position and the obstacle configuration remain fixed across episodes, but the available clearance is extremely tight (0.12\,m clearance for a 0.1\,m diameter manipulator), posing a challenging exploration problem.
 The control type used is 2D bending.

 Contact is notoriously difficult to simulate due to its stiff nonlinear nature, and with its inclusion we begin to see the advantages of implicit time-stepping magnified severalfold. \textsc{Elastica} handles contact by computing a repulsive force